gcruzgar/UKsurvey/README.md

 Check how many households are present during the entire survey
 List of household ids for each individual (unnecessary as this already exists in cross wave data files)

-Tracking an individual over time (e.g. employment status) The first attempt at tracking an individual over time can be seen here: [Tracking Events](scripts/tracking_events.py).
+The first attempt at tracking an individual over time can be seen here: [tracking events](scripts/tracking_events.py).
 This includes a function for obtaining a list of individuals that are present in all waves.
 The script selects an individual from the list of those present in all waves.
 It then prints the personal ID (pidp) and the status evolution for a given variable such as employment.

 List of useful variables in each file